Our Slip and Fall Attorneys Can Help with Your Accident

 - Document exactly what happened, this includes taking down notes, and taking pictures of the unsafe conditions and surrounding areas

-- Make a complaint or file an incident report with the manager on duty
+- Make a complaint or file an incident report with the business owner or the manager on duty

 - Obtain a copy of the incident report you file with the manager